2i2c-org/infrastructure/docs/hub-deployment-guide/deploy-support/configure-support.md

 2. `*.<cluster-name>`, for all other hubs, grafana and prometheus instances.

-Use an `A` record when we point to an external IP addresse (GCP, Azure), and a `CNAME` record when we point to another domain (AWS).
+Use an `A` record when we point to an external IP address (GCP, Azure), and a `CNAME` record when we point to another domain (AWS).

 ```{note}